Skip to main content

 OHRV Use

-Use of OHRVs (ATV, trail bike, UTV) requires written landowner permission unless on a sanctioned ATV trail and must be registered when operating off your own property.
-No person shall carry on a moving OHRV, or a trailer towed by the same, a firearm unless it is unloaded.
-This does not apply to pistols or revolvers.
+Use of OHRVs (ATV, trail bike, UTV) requires written landowner permission unless on a sanctioned ATV trail and they must be registered when operating off your own property.

 Tree Stands/Blinds

 Written landowner permission is required for any tree stand, ladder, or observation blind which damages or destroys a tree by inserting into the tree any metallic, ceramic, or other object.
-Written landowner permission is also required if any tree is cut in conjunction with the use of any stand or blind or to construct a pit blind.
-These permits can be found at huntnh.com/licensing/forms.html under "Miscellaneous Permits."
+Written landowner permission is also required if any tree is cut in conjunction with the use of any stand or blind, to construct a pit blind, or for any permanent stands or blinds.

 Towns with Special Rules